Business Administration Course Offerings

 464 – Business Ethics (3)

 Prerequisite: Senior status; and College of Business major or permission of the Associate Dean for Faculty.
 A study of ethical conduct in management and the elements involved.
 The course will use a series of applied case studies (illustrating both positive and negative models) to provide an understanding of how to recognize a moral dilemma, evaluate the implications of proposed actions and develop a response.
 The student should leave with an understanding of ethics and social responsibility as they relate to management.

 471 – Business Administration Seminars (1-3)

-Prerequisite: Business Administration major, permission of instructor, and permission of the Associate Dean for Faculty.
+Prerequisite: College of Business major or permission of the Associate Dean for Faculty.
 Special topics of interest to staff and students are discussed in individual seminars which focus on specific areas within the various disciplines of Business Administration.

 473 – Environment of International Business Seminar (3)

 Prerequisites: ECON 201; and College of Business major or permission of the Associate Dean for Faculty.
 The political, cultural, and economic aspects of the international business environment are explored in depth.
 The goal of this seminar is to develop an understanding of the forces at work in the global conduct of business across national boundaries.

 491 – Individual Study in Business Administration (variable credit, 1–3)

 Prerequisites: Junior or senior status, and College of Business major or permission of the Associate Dean for Faculty.
 Directed by a department faculty member, students conduct individual research focusing on an approved topic of interest in business administration.

 499 – Internship (variable credit, 1–3)

-Prerequisites: Junior or senior status; business administration major, minor or 15 hours of BUAD courses or equivalent; permission of instructor and permission of the Associate Dean of Faculty.
+Prerequisites: Junior or senior status; College of Business major, minor or 15 hours of BUAD courses or equivalent; permission of instructor and permission of the Associate Dean of Faculty.
 A supervised work experience in a sponsoring organization developed in consultation with, and under the supervision of, a department faculty member.
 Directed by a department faculty member, students conduct individual research focusing on an approved topic of interest in business administration.
 A maximum of three (3) credits of 499 courses may count toward the upper level elective requirement.